durtal/fantasysocceR/README.md

 ```

 ### New data

 The data will quickly expire as users manage their teams and interact with the game, so there are functions to collect new data, and to turn this into dataframes in the same format as the 3 above.
+During the off season, this function my be obsolete.

 ```R
 player_list <- collect_ff(n = 10, .progress = "text")